bit101/tinpig/readme.md

 You can specify one, both, or neither of these values.
 If you only specify the template you'll be prompted for the path.
 If you only specify the path, you'll be prompted for a template.

-If you specify the path and template, you'll still need to enter values for any tokens that may be included in the template.
+If you specify the path and template, you'll still prompted to enter values for any tokens that may be included in the template.

 ## Help